dennis-tra/nebula/README.md

    nebula monitor - Monitors the network by periodically dialing previously crawled peers.

 USAGE:
-   nebula monitor [command options] [arguments...]
+   nebula monitor [command options]

 OPTIONS:
-   --workers value  How many concurrent workers should dial peers. (default: 1000) [$NEBULA_MONITOR_WORKER_COUNT] --help, -h       show help
+   --workers value  How many concurrent workers should dial peers. (default: 1000) [$NEBULA_MONITOR_WORKER_COUNT] --network value  Which network belong the database sessions to.
+Relevant for parsing peer IDs and muti addresses. (default: "IPFS") [$NEBULA_MONITOR_NETWORK]
+   --help, -h       show help

 ```

 ### `resolve`

-The resolve sub-command goes through all multi addresses that are present in the database and resolves them to their respective IP-addresses.
+The resolve sub-command is only available when using the postgres datbaase backend.
+It goes through all multi addresses that are present in the database and resolves them to their respective IP-addresses.
 Behind one multi address can be multiple IP addresses due to, e.g., the [`dnsaddr` protocol](https://github.com/multiformats/multiaddr/blob/master/protocols/DNSADDR.md).
 Further, it queries the GeoLite2 database from [Maxmind](https://www.maxmind.com/en/home) to extract country information about the IP addresses and [UdgerDB](https://udger.com/) to detect datacenters.
 The command saves all information alongside the resolved addresses.

 Command line help page: